JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-discover-project.md

 ![Common code](common-code-diagram.svg){width=700}

 Not every piece of Kotlin code can be compiled to all platforms.
-The Kotlin compiler prevents you from using platform-specific functions or classes in your common code since this code can't be compiled to a different platform.
+The Kotlin compiler prevents you from using platform-specific functions or classes in your common code if this code can't be compiled to a different platform.

 For instance, you can't use the `java.io.File` dependency from the common code.
 It's a part of the JDK, while common code is also compiled to native code, where the JDK classes are not available: